Site icon DataFlair

 4. We can invoke a static method by using its class reference.
 An instance method is invoked by using the object reference.

 5. We can’t access instance methods and instance variables with the help of Static methods in Java.
-We can access static variables and static methods with the help of the Instance method.
+Although we can access static variables and static methods with the help of the Instance method.

 Quiz on Java Static Methods